geoserver/geoserver/doc/en/developer/source/release/guide/index.rst

 .. note:: This announcement should be made for all releases, including release candidates.

-Send both an email to the Developers list and post an announcement on the Discourse Users group announcing the release.
+Post an announcement on both the Discourse User and Developer groups announcing the release.
 The message should be relatively short.
 You can base it on the blog post.
 The following is an example::